alfonso-torres/eng84_IaC_Ansible/README.md

 - Ansible is an IT automation engine that automates cloud provisioning, configuration management, application deployment, intra-service orchestration and more.

 - It is a __automation__ tool.
-Configuration management and orchestration tool that helps us autome the task that we usually do manually.
+Configuration management and orchestration tool that helps us automate the task that we usually do manually.

 It works only on Mac and Linux.